Dera Ghazi Khan: Foundation

-Dera Ghazi Khan was founded in the end of 15th century when Baloch tribes were invited to settle the region by Shah Husein, of the Langah Sultanate of Multan, and was named after Ghazi Khan, son of Haji Khan Mirani who was a Baloch chieftain.
-Dera Ghazi Khan region was part of Multan province of the Mughal Empire.
-Fifteen generations of Miranis had ruled the area.
+Dera Ghazi Khan is named after a Dodai chieftain Ghazi Khan, son of Haji Khan Mirani.
+It was founded at the end of 15th century when Baloch tribes were invited to settle the region by Shah Husein, the second Langah Sultan of Multan.
+Rao Kelana, a powerful Bhati Rajput ruler of Pugal in the 15th century invaded Dera Ghazi Khan and defeated the Balochs.
+Dera Ghazi Khan was part of Multan province of the Mughal Empire between the 16th and 18th centuries.